argoproj/argo-cd/docs/proposals/multiple-sources-for-applications.md

 #### Updates to cli

 We would need to create new options to the `argocd app create` command for adding multiple sources to the Application.

-For supporting external Helm value files, we would need to introduce a new option similar to existing `--values` option for Helm projects to support external values files.
-This options would need to be added individually to each source.
+We would also need to introduce allowing `ref` field for sources and to reference the files from symlinked source.

 As per the community call on February 3, changes to UI and cli are huge and are not planned to be part of first iteration.

 ### Security Considerations

-Good unit- and end-to-end tests need to be in place for this functionality to ensure we don't accidentally introduce a change that would allow any form of uncontrolled association between an Application and its resources.
+Good unit- and end-to-end tests need to be in place for this functionality to ensure we don't accidentally introduce a change that would break the feature.

 ### Risks and Mitigations